 Published Fri, 16 Aug 2024

-We recently sat down with Rob, one of Sydney's leading Aqua instructors, to learn more about his unique journey into the world of Aqua Aerobics and Group Exercise, his teaching philosophy, and his passion for building a strong community within his classes.
+We sat down with Rob, one of Sydney's leading Aqua instructors, to learn more about his unique journey into the world of Aqua Aerobics and Group Exercise, his teaching philosophy, and his passion for building a strong community within his classes.

 Rob has been teaching Aqua for 15 years, but his path to becoming an instructor was far from typical.